2b3pro/who-dat/.github/README.md

 *   **Cursor:** Add the above JSON object to your MCP configuration within Cursor's settings.
 *   **Claude Apps:** If you are using a Claude-compatible application that supports MCP, add the server configuration to the appropriate settings file.

-Once configured, your AI assistant will be able to use the `get_whois` tool provided by this server.
+Once configured, your AI assistant will be able to use the `get_whois` and `get_whois_multi` tools provided by this server.

 ---